stccenter/CloudClassification/README.md

 ```
 python cloudcode-multi-gpu.py
 ```

-The program will output the runtime alongside metrics such as accuracy after it finishes training.
+**Note**:The program will output the runtime alongside metrics such as accuracy after it finishes training.
 You may use the nvidia-smi command to check GPU load.

 ---

-**Walkthrough Video**
+**Walkthrough Video for Windows**
 **CPU-based implementation**\
 [<img src="https://github.com/stccenter/CloudClassification/blob/main/Images/Videos.jpg" width="60%">](https://youtu.be/6mvsTfZtE-M)\